anthonyshook/dfsOptimizer/README.md

 to generate optimal daily fantasy lineups for various sports, sites, and contests.

+`dfsOptimizer` was built in R 4.0.0, but was previously tested with R 3.6.

 *NOTE WELL*: This is currently very much in Beta – I’m almost certainly not yet exporting everything I need to, and new issues always crop up once someone who isn’t actually developing the thing gets their hands on